Azure-Samples/contoso-chat/README.md

 ### 1. Create Connection to Azure in GitHub
 - Login to [Azure Shell](https://shell.azure.com/)
-- Follow the instructions to create a service principal [here](hhttps://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#create-azure-service-principal)
+- Follow the instructions to [create a service principal here](hhttps://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#create-azure-service-principal)
-- Follow the instructions in steps 1 - 8 to add create and add the user-assigned managed identity to the subscription and workspace. [here](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#steps)
+- Follow the [instructions in steps 1 - 8  here](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#steps) to add create and add the user-assigned managed identity to the subscription and workspace.

-    -If it errors on the step to add the data science role.
+- Assign `Data Science Role` and the `Azure Machine Learning Workspace Connection Secrets Reader` to the service principal.
 Complete this step in the portal under the IAM.
 - Setup authentication with Github [here](https://github.com/microsoft/llmops-promptflow-template/blob/main/docs/github_workflows_how_to_setup.md#set-up-authentication-with-azure-and-github)

 ```bash